siangernlow/tp/docs/UserGuide.md

 * It filters the persons list to display all people that are currently infected.

 #### Listing all quarantined people
-It you want to view a list of all quarantined people, you can use the following command.
+If you want to view a list of all quarantined people, you can use the following command.
 Format: `list l/quarantined`

 ##### What it does
 * It filters the persons list to display all people currently in quarantine.

 #### Listing all locations
-It you want ot view information of all locations stored in VirusTracker, you can use the following command.
+If you want ot view information of all locations stored in VirusTracker, you can use the following command.
 Format: `list l/locations`

 ##### What it does
 * It updates the locations list to displays all locations currently stored in VirusTracker.

 #### Listing all visits
-It you want to view information of all visis stored in VirusTracker, you can use the following command.
+If you want to view information of all visis stored in VirusTracker, you can use the following command.
 Format: `list l/visits`

 ##### What it does